Luke Malishchak

 Greg Stover, 5'8" Milton Area High School--- scored 2100 points in his career--graduated in 1990-- led Milton Area High School to State AAA Championship game in 1988 as a sophomore.
 (Credit: Jeffrey DeBaro)

 Lance Whiteside, 5' 9" played at Harrisburg Bishop McDevitt.
 He was point guard for the 1986 and 1989 District 3 AAA Crusaders.
 Whiteside, a four year starter in basketball and 1000 point scorer, excelled in football, as well, starting at cornerback for 1987 District 3 AAA Champs in football.
 He earned Big 15 honors twice in his junior and senior years in basketball, and was a chosen to play for Pennsylvania in the 1989 Big 33 High School All-Star game.
-He also went on to start at cornerback for the 1993 Gator Bowl Champs, the Ole Miss Runnin' Rebels who finished 9-3.
+He also went on to start at cornerback for the 1993 Gator Bowl Champs, the Ole Miss Runnin' Rebels.
+That team finished 9-3.

 Mythical